Chris-ops4573/Scraper-AI/README.md

 - docker build -t scraper-ai:v1.0.0 Dockerfile .
 - docker run -p 8080:8080 scraper-ai:v1.0.0

-Note: You still have to setup your API keys to run the backend locally using a .env file.
+Note: You still have to setup your API keys to run the backend locally using a .env file before running your docker container.

 ### 2. Frontend Setup